stewbasic/CommandItem/readme.md

 ## About

-This mod adds a customizable consumable item.
+This mod adds transportable, single use command blocks.

 ## Motivation

 The vanilla command block allows map makers a lot of flexibility by triggering arbitrary commands in response to redstone signals.
 However in some cases it would be more natural to give the player a usable item to execute the command.
-Some possible use cases are:
+Some possible uses:
 * A teleport scroll.
 * An instant buff item.
 * A customized mob spawning egg.